ImpishDeathTech/racket-sfml/README.md

 renamed for this purpose as well.

 As of now, this library is quite operational, but still in development and incomplete in some aspects.
-Tweak it as needed, and let me know if you've improved anything or any input at all, I'd **love** to take a look at what you have to offer, or hear you out on what you think this library needs! ^,..,^
+Tweak it as needed, and let me know if you've improved anything or have any input at all, I'd **love** to take a look at what you have to offer, or hear you out on what you think this library needs! ^,..,^

 If you would like to use it with the `sf:` prefix, simply use `(require sfml/prefixed)`, otherwise, `(require sfml)` provides **almost** everything you'll need.
+Untill I get everything fleshed out, just use csfml for what's not quite done yet.

 Note that the objects will **not** work until you
 ```racket